 In order to build a hardware circuit to simulate the "observe" gate, a random number generator is needed.
 A circuit often used for pseudo-random number generation in hardware is LFSR (Linear Feedback Shift Register) circuit.
+We can use LFSR theory and tables to calculate such circuits very efficiently and insert their generators to our CAD software package for designing automatically the reconfigurable quantum simulators (for lack of space this topic is not presented).

+How to set bits based on probabilities?
 LFSR provides 1⁄2 probability.
 If two LFSR are uncorrelated, ANDing them will give 1⁄4 probability.
 Hence, logic AND multiples probabilities: $A \otimes B = A B$ (where \oplus is logic AND, and arithmetic operator).
 Similarly, logic OR and XOR operators give following probabilistic (arithmetic) operations: A '+' B = A + B - AB (logic OR), and $A \oplus B = A + B - 2AB$ (logic XOR).
 Using these operators on the probabilities available, all probabilities can be derived.
 However, this approach is not feasible to implement for large number of probabilities.
 Larger set of probabilities can be achieved either by some other hardware method, or offline, in software.